Prime Ministers Avenue: 2014–2024: Funding issues and Gillard to Turnbull

 The 2010s saw the succession of five Australian prime ministers, and the council consequently struggled to keep the Prime Ministers Avenue up to date as well as to secure funding.
-Ballarat councillor Des Hudson said that when the council asked the federal government for funding, they suggested that the council should finance the Prime Ministers Avenue themselves.
-In 2014, Ballarat councillor Des Hudson said that, although the council had requested funding from the federal government, they only suggested the council should pay for the Prime Ministers Avenue themselves.
+In 2014 Ballarat councillor Des Hudson said that when the council asked the federal government for funding, they suggested that the council should finance the Prime Ministers Avenue themselves.
 The Ballarat council had repeatedly and unsuccessfully lobbied the federal government for funding in perpetuity, and has also called for expressions of interest from sculptors.
 In 2018, the city's director of development and planning confirmed that enough funding had been allocated for the Avenue through the public arts program.
 In 2018, the combined cost of one bust and its plinth was around $50,000.

 The bust of Tony Abbott was created by Linda Klarfeld.
 In creating the bust she attempted to impart a sense of Abbott's perspective, including the "stamina to cope with day to day criticism".
 In 2017, Abbott's bust was draped with a crown of onions, likely a reference to when he was filmed eating a raw onion.

 Upon Hawke's death in 2019, flowers were laid around his bust.
 In the early hours of 13 June 2020, the busts of Abbott and Howard were spray-painted with words ABC News described as "obscene".

 The bust of Malcolm Turnbull was also created by Klarfeld and was commissioned using funding from the City of Ballarat's Public Art Program.
 Turnbull attended the unveiling in November 2022.

 2025–present: Vandalism

 On 23 January 2025, a group of four vandals arrived in the southern part of the gardens in a silver ute at 1.23 am and damaged twenty of the busts in an act of vandalism.
 This entailed the removal and subsequent theft of the heads of the busts of former Labor leaders Paul Keating and Kevin Rudd with an angle grinder and the covering of the remaining statues' nameplates with spray paint including red crosses.
 Political rhetoric including the words "the Commonwealth will fall" was also later found at the scene.
 The vandals left 24 minutes later.
 Damage was estimated at $140,000; the busts were covered in black plastic and cordoned off by temporary fencing.
 Nicholson described the damage as "upsetting for me and also for Ballarat".
 Liberal leader Peter Dutton responded that people should have "great respect for our former prime ministers, regardless of if they are Liberal or Labor."
 The busts were restored and all repair work on the avenue was completed in late June 2025.

+A bust of Scott Morrison, created by sculptor Martin Moore, was unveiled on 15 May 2026, leaving current prime minister Anthony Albanese as the only Australian prime minister not to have a bust featured in the avenue.